-While it is certainly not the end of the world if you choose to drink every now and then, or even smoke the occasional cigarette, these sorts of pleasures do long-term harm to our bodies that results in faster aging.
+- Indulgences: While it is certainly not the end of the world if you choose to drink every now and then, or even smoke the occasional cigarette, these sorts of pleasures do long-term harm to our bodies, resulting in faster aging.
 The key, then, is moderation, and this includes all areas of indulgence, from food to alcohol.

-By following the above tips, you can make your later years much easier, and you will only require the minimal level of care.
-Nursing homes everywhere will confirm that these sorts of factors play massive roles in the issues face by many of their residents.
+By following the above tips, you can ensure you are aging gracefully, making your later years much easier, and you will only require a minimal level of care.
+Nursing homes everywhere will confirm that these sorts of factors play massive roles in the issues faced by many of their residents.
 While there is nothing we can do about the reality of getting older, there are clearly many steps that we can take to mitigate the most harmful elements of daily life upon our long-term health.